The Spiritual Sasquatch: A New Vision for Christianity

 like Moses are slaughtering women and children in his name (Numbers 31) and

-commands or condones the worst of horrors, including genocide, ethnic cleansing,
+commands and/or condones the worst of horrors, including the ghastly stoning to

 The New Testament seems better, on the surface, because of the life, example